- Hydrogen has long been labelled as an alternative to fossil fuel, but costs have been prohibitive.

 The Dutch government is pushing for the EU to follow suit and present an “action plan” for clean hydrogen, a spokesperson told Reuters.

-Can it become affordable?
+Can green hydrogen become affordable?

 When it comes to transport, hydrogen fuel cells trail electric batteries in the push for greener cars, given their higher price and the lack of refuelling stations.
 But proponents see potential for heavier vehicles.